-“I’m not going to stop doing the right thing because of them, and if they are going to call me trash girl, they can say it with respect,” Sparkes told the Eastern Daily Press.
+“I’m not going to stop doing the right thing because of them, and if they are going to call me 'Trash Girl,' they can say it with respect,” Sparkes told the Eastern Daily Press.
 “I’m doing something to protect the world they also live in.”

 “I’m doing something to protect the world they also live in.
 It’s everyone’s job.
 We are all responsible for keeping this world safe, instead of believing that it’s always someone else’s job"https://t.co/k3LAqlAj97— Greenpeace (@Greenpeace) February 21, 2018

-Sparkes’ mother Paula encouraged her to own the nickname in order to overcome the bullies.
+Sparkes’ mother, Paula, encouraged her to own the nickname in order to overcome the bullies.

-“I told her she had two choices, she could either stop collecting rubbish, stop drawing their attention and hopefully they would leave her alone,” Paula Sparkes told the Eastern Daily Press.
-“Or she could own ‘trash girl.’”
+“I told her she had two choices, she could either stop collecting rubbish, stop drawing their attention, and hopefully they would leave her alone,” Paula Sparkes told the Eastern Daily Press.
+“Or she could own ‘'Trash Girl.’”

 They’re often called future leaders, but children like Sparkes continue to demonstrate how they can champion important issues right now — even if that means overcoming bullying and other attempts to discourage or discount them.

 For example, Florida high schoolers have galvanized a national movement against gun violence, facing off against lawmakers and a powerful gun lobby.
-And at age 17, Malala Yousafzai earned a Nobel Peace Prize at for her work promoting girls’ education, even after being shot in the head by Taliban extremists a few years earlier.
+And at age 17, Malala Yousafzai earned a Nobel Peace Prize for her work promoting girls’ education, even after being shot in the head by Taliban extremists a few years earlier.

-Over the past few months, Sparkes’ work has inspired community members, including several local artists who have taken up her environmental cause.
+Sparkes’ work has inspired community members, including several local artists who have taken up her environmental cause.

-Earlier this year, artist Ruddy Muddy, who creates elaborate images out of mud, featured Sparkes in a portrait on the back of his van.
+In 2018, artist Ruddy Muddy, who creates elaborate images out of mud, featured Sparkes in a portrait on the back of his van.